JaspreetKaur168/Superstore-sales-analysis/README.md

 Place the downloaded kaggle.json file in your local .kaggle folder.
 Use the command kaggle datasets download -d <dataset-path> to pull datasets directly into your project.

 Download Superstore Sales Data
-Data Source: Use the Kaggle API to download the Walmart sales datasets from Kaggle.
+1. Data Source: Use the Kaggle API to download the Walmart sales datasets from Kaggle.
-Dataset Link: superstore-dataset-final
+2. Dataset Link: superstore-dataset-final

 Install Required Libraries and Load Data
-Libraries: Install necessary Python libraries using: pip install pandas numpy sqlalchemy mysql-connector-python psycopg2 Loading Data: Read the data into a Pandas DataFrame for initial analysis and transformations.
+1. Libraries: Install necessary Python libraries using: pip install pandas numpy sqlalchemy mysql-connector-python psycopg2 2.Loading Data: Read the data into a Pandas DataFrame for initial analysis and transformations.

 Explore the Data
 Goal: Make sure the structure and content of the dataset is correct and the dataset shouldn't have any missing values, duplicates or incorrect data types.